freemint/teradesk/readme.txt

 For the time being, comments should be sent to: vdjole@EUnet.yu

-If  you  intend to use TeraDesk, please send an e-mail to the above address, I may at some time ask a question or two about TeraDesk's behaviour.
+If  you  intend to use TeraDesk, it will be appreciated if you send an e-mail to the above address; I may at some time ask a question or two about TeraDesk's behaviour.

                                             Djordje Vukovic
-                                            Beograd; January 2nd 2007
+                                            Beograd; June 18th 2007